learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Introduction

-For this lesson we want to look a little deeper at how to retrieve information about a webpage by using JavaScript's [document object model api](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+For this lesson we want to look a little deeper at how to retrieve information about a webpage by using JavaScript's [Document Object Model API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 The [Document Object Model](https://www.w3schools.com/js/js_htmldom.asp) (DOM), is a way of thinking about a document as a "root" and all other elements being branches or "children" of that root.
 By working with JavaScript's DOM API, we will be able to select and manipulate any content on the browser.

 ### Get Started